Frequently Asked Questions

 Students who have completed their sophomore year of high school prior to the beginning of CPCC’s summer session may take summer classes.
-With limited exceptions, students must pay tuition and fees for summer classes.
-Students are limited to pathway classes during the summer.
+All students will be responsible for student fees and books.
+Tuition is covered by the state.

 17. Is it possible to substitute courses not on the pathway for those that are?